 Managing polymer waste

-Polymer waste can be disposed of through the process called pyrolysis.
+Polymer waste can be disposed of through a process called pyrolysis.
 Here, the waste is heated up to 400-600°C in the presence of a catalyst.
 A volatile substance comes out of the process.
 This can be condensed to produce pyrolysis oil.
 We can use this oil after the process of purification to heat anything.
-This way, polymer becomes sustainable.
+This way, the polymer becomes sustainable.

 Construction waste management